JeremyFunk/hidefiles/README.md

 - Level 1: Show everything but generated code (build files).
 - Level 2: Only show immediately necessary files and folders.
 - Level 3: Only show code (no tests, configs etc.).

+Alternatively profiles can be used to create different profiles for monorepos (for example one profile for testing, client and server development).

 The hidden files and folders can have these formats: